 No signal of any kind may pass between a moving motorcycle and any person, including radio and Bluetooth communication.
-The exception is for the signal from the time keeping transponder, the tracking system as provided by the Organiser, automatic lap timing devices or approved on-board cameras (with prior written approval from the Championship Promoter/Organiser, which cannot be granted for helmet mounted cameras).
+The exception is for the signal from the time keeping transponder, automatic lap timing devices or from the approved onboard cameras (with prior written approval from the FIM, which cannot be granted for helmet mounted cameras).